monrdeme/secure-static-site-aws/README.md

 ## Conclusion

-In this project, a static website was securely deployed on AWS using Terraform and Python while following security best practices.
+In this project, a static website was securely deployed on AWS while following security best practices.
 By combining infrastructure as code, role-based access control, automated deployments, and real-time monitoring, it provides a robust and scalable foundation suitable for production or learning environments.

 Key takeaways include: